rahil18/Flior/README.md

 # Flior

-This is a repository for the Flior Project.
+This is a repository for the Final Project for CS546.
 Flior is an event management platform where Stevens students can log in, create and view events around them.
 It's a one stop solution for anything that is happening on the campus!

 Core Features:
 >Event Creation: Users can create an event by providing event title, description and an image.
 Once an event is created, it will be visible to everyone that visits the website